Guides Developer Guide

 Create a disposable mailbox that will receive your test emails.
 Each mailbox gets a unique email address and password for SMTP authentication.

-Temporary mailboxes are stored in Redis and automatically expire after 24 hours.
-They're perfect for integration tests that need isolated, thread-safe email addresses.
+Temporary mailboxes are perfect for integration tests that need isolated, thread-safe email addresses.

 Optional: You can specify a projectName to organize mailboxes.
 If not provided, your default project will be used.